AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 # Create Maestro fields

-In Adobe Maestro, you can create custom fields for operational record type or taxonomy.
+In Adobe Maestro, you can create custom fields for operational record types or taxonomies.
 You can then associate the fields with Maestro records to enhance the information you store about records.

 You must create record types before you can create fields to associate with them.
 For information, see [Create operational record types](../maestro/create-operational-record-types.md).